maurya-anand/getBamDepth/README.md

 ## Options

-- `--bed BED_FILE`: Path to the BED file (0 based).
-This is a required option.
+- `--bed BED_FILE`: This is a mandatory parameter.
+It specifies the path to the BED file, which uses a 0-based index.
-- `--bam BAM_FILE`: Path to the BAM file.
-Either this option or `--depth` must be provided.
+- `--bam BAM_FILE`: This parameter is used to provide the path to the BAM file.
+Please ensure that the BAM file is indexed before using it.
+You must provide either this parameter or the `--depth` parameter.
-- `--depth DEPTH_FILE`: Path to the pre-calculated depth file.
-Either this option or `--bam` must be provided.
+- `--depth DEPTH_FILE`: This parameter is used to specify the path to a depth file that has been pre-calculated using the `samtools depth` command.
+You must provide either this parameter or the `--bam` parameter.
-- `--thresholds THRESHOLDS`: Comma-separated list of depth thresholds.
-The script will calculate the number of bases in each region that meet each threshold.
-Default thresholds are 10, 20, 30, 40, 50, 60, 70, 80, 90, 100.
+- `--thresholds THRESHOLDS`: This parameter is used to specify a list of depth thresholds, separated by commas.
+The script will then calculate the number of bases in each region that meet each of these thresholds.
+If not provided, the default thresholds used are 10, 20, 30, 40, 50, 60, 70, 80, 90, 100.

 ## Output